fredriknk/eikgeiger/README.md

 Eikgeiger opensource project for detection of background radiation in Norway.
 It is developed in cooperation with Eik Ideverksted.
 Use the design for anything you like comercially and privately, but i would love if you fork it so i can see what it is used for.

 ## First Batch
-Thanks to [PCBway](www.pcbway.com) for providing assembled prototype boards for this project.
+Thanks to [PCBway](www.pcbway.com) for providing assembled prototype units for this project.
 Its awesome that you support the opensource community like this!
 If you want one for yourself, i've made a [pcbway project](https://www.pcbway.com/project/shareproject/EikGeiger_IOT_Geigercounter_60bd1e1f.html) which you can make an assembly order quite easily.

 ![REALBOT](./PICTURES/Real_bot.jpg)
 ![REALTOP](./PICTURES/Real_TOP.jpg)